The Articles of Confederation (1777)

 The transition from the Articles of Confederation to the United States Constitution marked a pivotal moment in American history.

-It showcased the nation's capacity for self-correction and adaptability.
 The Constitution's framers drew on their experiences and lessons from history to craft a more robust framework of government.

 The Constitution addressed the flaws of the Articles of Confederation by establishing a federal system with a strong central government.